magnos-code/magnos/docs/source/theory/background.rst

    \ket{\uparrow\uparrow}, \ket{\uparrow\downarrow}, \ket{\downarrow\uparrow}, \ket{\downarrow\downarrow},

 and we wish to categorise these using the quantum numbers :math:`s` and :math:`m`.
-Components of angular momentum along a certain axis is additive, so e.g.
+Components of angular momentum along a certain axis are additive, so e.g.

 .. math::
    :label: additive_spin_operators